-Whenever a singular term is used in the International Mediation Rules or International Arbitration Rules, such as "party," "claimant," or "arbitrator," that term shall include the plural if there is more than one such entity.
+Whenever a singular term is used in the International Arbitration Rules, such as "party," "claimant," or "arbitrator," that term shall include the plural if there is more than one such entity.
 Whenever any party is not participating, the reference to the "parties" shall mean the participating party or parties.
 The English-language version of these Rules is the official text.